anunayreddy22/Data-Structures-and-Algorithms/README.md

 Since Big O focuses on the worst case, the time complexity of linear search is O(n).

 Big Omega(Ω) Notation:

-Big Omega Focuses on lower bound of an algorithm i.e best case scenario same consider above example Now, beasr-time Complexity is Ω(1)
+Big Omega Focuses on lower bound of an algorithm i.e best case scenario same consider above example Now, best-time Complexity is Ω(1)

 Big Theta(Θ) Notation: